-She is a board member of the Australian Council for Health, Physical Education and Recreation and has undertaken numerous studies ranging from risk management and procurement to strategic planning and market profiling.
-Christina holds a PhD, a Master of Education degree and a Bachelor of Physical Education.
+She is a board member of ClubsNSW and The Australian Council for Health, Physical Education and Recreation.
+Christina holds a PhD, a Master of Education and a Bachelor of Physical Education.

 Angela is the deputy chair of Bayside Women’s Shelter Board.
 She is passionate about improving the lives of women and children who suffer disadvantage.
 Angela is engaged in other volunteer activities in the areas of youth mentoring, domestic violence and fundraising for various not for profit organisations.